11 Kinky Sex Movies That Will Shock You

 Where Ryu Murakami turns into a black BDSM comedy

-BDSM themes are very difficult to adapt: A sentence here, a sentence there - congratulations, you are now the author of 50 Shades of Grey.
+BDSM themes are very difficult to adapt: A sentence here, a sentence there — congratulations, you are now the author of 50 Shades of Grey.
 Independent American director Nicholas Pesch films the creation of the Japanese genius Ryu Murakami and presents it tastefully and sarcastically, leaving little to no room for disappointing clichés.
-In the movie, the protagonist of Piercing, a married man with a newborn kid, tells his wife he’s going on a business trip - but in reality checks into a hotel in the same city to order a prostitute, whom he plans to kill before or during sex.
+In the movie, the protagonist of Piercing, a married man with a newborn kid, tells his wife he’s going on a business trip — but in reality checks into a hotel in the same city to order a prostitute, whom he plans to kill before or during sex.
 He has long been plagued by insomnia, so all the steps of the murder were planned well in advance.
 It could have been the perfect murder, except the prostitute who shows up is just as much of a player, a manipulator, and a maniac.
 We get to see an erotic game intertwine with a psychological duel in which temptation, submission, play, and coercion alternate at such a pace that neither the heroes themselves nor we, the audience, have time to recover.
+All we can do is just observe those crazy kinky erotic scenes.
 Piercing is a rare piece of work that shows that BDSM is first and foremost about dynamics of power and mind games, and not the shallow stereotypical latex, heels, and ropes.

 “Crash” (1996), directed by David Cronenberg